 10 years of experience working in different fields, but mostly in the technology sector

-A brief timeline of some of the positions that I have held.
-A full description of each as well as other positions can be found in my resume.
+A timeline of some of the positions that I have held, academic research as well as education.
+A full description of each of the work positions as well as other positions can be found in my resume.

 July 2015 - July 2017

 Fenix is a venture-funded next-generation energy company that empowers her customers with life-changing energy technology and inclusive financial services.

 This course provides an intensive exploration of object-oriented programming using Java as well as Smartphone development on the Android platform.